The Best Gray Paint Colors With NO UNDERTONES

 - PERSONAL biases toward one undertone or another.
 I’ve had clients tell me they see green in EVERYTHING as they are sensitive to it, even when there isn’t any green to be found!

 - Your idea of what a ‘neutral gray with no undertones’ looks like.
-Again, some people see gray-purples as neutral, others see gray-blues as the most neutral (fewer people see gray-greens as true grays though)
+Again, some people see gray purples as neutral, and others see gray blues as the most neutral (fewer people see gray greens as true grays, though).

 - What you choose to partner your gray paint color with.
-A gray that COULD’VE looked neutral to you, might look blue if you put it with a warmer tone.
-A gray that could’ve been YOUR BEST true gray, could look green if you partner it with a gray with a purple undertone.
-There are MANY scenarios where your PERCEPTION can be altered
+A gray that COULD’ve looked neutral to you might look blue if you put it with a warmer tone.
+A gray that could’ve been your best, true gray, could look green if you partner it with a gray with a purple undertone.

 GRAY PAINT COLORS CAN SHIFT DRASTICALLY DEPENDING ON THEIR ENVIRONMENT

-That’s right, even THE MOST NEUTRAL gray paint color WILL change on a room-to-room basis depending on the exposure of that room, the amount and QUALITY of light coming in, the light bulbs, the surrounding hard surfaces and even the soft furnishings.
+Even the most neutral, subtle gray paint color WILL change on a room-to-room basis depending on each room’s exposure, the amount and QUALITY of light coming in, the light bulbs, the surrounding hard surfaces, and even the soft furnishings.
 Again, the COLOR ITSELF WON’T CHANGE (it is what it is), but how it looks on your wall and your perception of it will.

 For example, if you have…

 - North-facing light.
-Grays can lean HARDER into their cool base, picking up more undertone.
-And because north-facing light is a gray-blue light, many gray paint colors can flex into that unintentionally
+Grays can lean harder into their cool base, picking up more undertone.
+And because the north-facing light is a cool light, many gray paint colors can flex into that intentionally.

-- South-facing or warm afternoon western-light.
-Some grays can look softer and warmer and not so ‘legit gray’ or cool as they might in another room
+- South-facing or warm afternoon western light.
+Some grays can look softer, muddier, and warmer and not so ‘legit gray’ or cool as they might in another room.

-- A countertop that has, say, purple undertones and you partner it with a gray that DOESN’T HAVE purple undertones but a very vague green instead (but looks gray to you), the green undertone could be ENHANCED due to the fact that opposites can bounce off each other and make each other stronger.
-So, what LOOKED like a neutral gray, could turn out to have an undertone you didn’t expect, simply because it was given the wrong partner (Tim feels this way all the time – definitely unexpected)
+- A countertop that has, say, purple undertones, and you partner it with a gray that DOESN’T HAVE purple undertones but a very vague green instead (but looks gray to you).
+The green undertone could be ENHANCED because opposites can bounce off each other and strengthen each other.
+So, what looked like a neutral gray could have an undertone you didn’t expect simply because it was given the wrong partner (Tim feels this way all the time – definitely unexpected).

-- Beige toned carpet, tiles or furniture.
-If you have these warmer tones and partner them with what LOOKS like a darned neutral gray, the warm undertones of your beige could GLORIFY the cool undertone that’s in the gray paint color, making it look stronger and LESS neutral
+- Beige-toned carpet, tiles, or furniture.
+If you have these warmer tones and partner them with what LOOKS like a darned neutral gray, the warm undertones of your beige could glorify the cool undertone in the gray paint color, making it look stronger and LESS neutral.
+This said, some people love the play of warm and cool, beige and gray (myself included).

-And one of my more IMPORTANT POINTS (even though ALL of my points are important #jokingnotjoking), which is actually a question I get ALL the time in my Virtual Paint Color Consulting…
+One of my more important points (even though ALL of my points are important #jokingnotjoking) involves a question I get all the time in my Virtual Paint Color Consulting: ‘Why does every color look GREEN on my walls?’

-1. The windows have a tint, glaze or reflective barrier on them which has a subtle green cast
+1. Your windows have a tint, glaze, or reflective barrier, which has a subtle green cast.

-3. You chose a gray paint color with a particular blue or blue-green undertone that’s reacting with your warm-toned light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green
+3. You might not know it, but you chose a gray paint color with a particular blue or blue-green undertone that’s reacting with your warm-toned/low-Kelvin light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green (blue and yellow = green).

-4. Kermit the Frog is outside the window mooning you.
-I did say three GOOD reasons…
+5. Kermit the Frog is outside the window, mooning you.
+I did say four GOOD reasons…

 Here’s Benjamin Moore Gray Owl looking a touch green…

-When this happens, you end up in a tricky spot as to counteract and balance that green reflection on your walls, you’ll want to focus on the warmer end of things, using colors with orange, red (pink) and sometimes even purple undertones (which works GREAT if you want colors in the warm range).
-However, for those wanting a cooler approach, once the sun goes down (not Elton John style), you’re left with a color that’s FAR from your perfect neutral gray.
+When your walls look green because of reflection (grass/trees), you end up in a tricky spot.
+To balance that green reflection on your walls, you’ll want to focus on the warmer end of things, using colors with orange, red (pink), and sometimes even purple undertones (which works great if you want colors in the warm range).
+However, for those wanting a cooler approach, once the sun goes down (not Elton John style), you’re left with a color far from your perfect neutral gray.

-Sometimes we just can’t get what we want and have to find a happy medium OR accept what is (insert meditation and deep breathing exercises here).
-Short of that, board up the windows and call it a day (you can also try daylight bulbs with slightly higher kelvins, although personally, I find them a bit bright and harsh for many homes).
+Sometimes, we just can’t get what we want and must find a happy medium (or accept what is – insert meditation and deep breathing exercises here).
+Short of that, board up the windows and call it a day (you can also try daylight bulbs with slightly higher kelvins, although I find them a bit bright and harsh for many homes).

-All of these grays have undertones that WILL SHIFT based on your perception and their environment – but these are your best shot at getting a true gray paint color.
+These grays have undertones that will shift based on your perception & their environment – but they’re your best shot at getting a true gray paint color.

 In order of lightest to darkest…